Frequently Asked QuestionsIf you do not find the answer to your question here, please call us at 760-342-1233.

 Then contact us to schedule your enrollment.
 It is vital that you contact us as soon as possible.
 Courts and other agencies require that you enroll by a specific date and failing to adhere to this could result in your case being returned to court.

-To better serve you, we have offices in Indio and Palm Springs.
+To better serve you, there are Awareness Program offices in Indio and Palm Springs.
 Please specify which office you would like to attend when calling to schedule your appointment.

 Enrollments must be done in person, and you should allow about one hour for this process.
 To ensure your privacy, we cannot do enrollments by email or telephone.
 To further protect your privacy and that of our other participants, please do not bring guests to your enrollment or to any other program activities.
 The Indio Library is only a couple of blocks away at Civic Center Mall and Smurr street and is a convenient place for any guests to wait.